 - Hospice enables patients to focus on living their remaining days at home, among family and friends.

 - Hospice offers patients support not only for physical symptoms, but for emotional, social and spiritual needs as well.
 This support extends to family and friends as hospice can help them cope with their own unique emotional and spiritual concerns during a difficult time.

 Who Should Use Hospice?

 Any individual who has been diagnosed with a terminal illness who does not wish to seek curative treatment should consider the benefits of hospice.
-Patients are accepted into the program on the basis of their health needs, not their ability to pay.
 Hospice Services are available to patients of any age, religion, race, or illness.